dannyhope/uxbrighton/_posts/2014-06-10-accessibility-event.md

 Henny will take a look at how BBC are turning accessibility - a bolt on developer and accessibility specialist silo - into fluid, integrated, inclusive design.
 With a goal of making products not just accessible but also fun and engaging for all users, she will spotlight how the needs of disabled users are not so different to that of all users in a world of multiple inputs, platforms and devices. -->

-## User testing with assistive technologies – [Joshua Marshall, Government Development Service](http://twitter.com/partiallyblind)
+## User testing with assistive technologies – Joshua Marshall

 <div class="responsive-height-limiter"><div class="embed-container vga"><iframe src="//www.youtube.com/embed/9VXCcIB1oVQ?list=PLmeBKCinpyZ_SIIWm4JL_3T2ynr00kxuY" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>